 Asking these kinds of questions throughout the day allows you to be very mindful and present of each moment.
 It allows you to tune-in to things at a deeper level.
 As such, you gain a deeper understanding of why things are the way they are and how they could potentially be different.
 You effectively become “one” with everything around you instead of just being a passive observer.
 As a result, you begin thinking more critically about yourself, about others and about the circumstances you are dealing with.
 This subsequently stimulates deeper levels of thought, enabling you to draw conclusions about things that others have never even considered.
 And that is essentially where deep levels of insight come from.

-360 degree thinking is about learning from the past, to gain a better understanding about the present, to make more optimal decisions moving forward into the future.
+360-degree thinking is about learning from the past, to gain a better understanding of the present, to make more optimal decisions moving forward into the future.
 It’s about thinking in a way that allows you to see the big picture, while also paying careful attention to the little fine details stemming from every situation you face.
-In this way you grasp a 360 degree view of the circumstances you find yourself in, and can therefore make more optimal decisions moving forward.
+In this way you grasp a 360-degree view of the circumstances you find yourself in, and can, therefore, make more optimal decisions moving forward.